My Fair Lady

 MFL-MackintoshLondon Cast, 2001 (First Night) 0 stars; not recommended.
 As soon as you hear this cast album begin without the pulse-quickening music that began every previous production and recording of My Fair Lady, you’ll sense that you’re in for a deeply disappointing experience.
 Aside from fussy rearrangements/re-orchestrations by the normally reliable William David Brohn, the performance suffers from some very weak casting.
 As Eliza, Martine McCutcheon displays an exceedingly thin voice, and Mark Umbers’ rendition of Freddy’s “On the Street Where You Live” is full of superficial, heavy-handed effects but lacks real emotion.
 On the credit side, Jonathan Pryce offers an intelligent characterization of Henry Higgins, deftly walking the line between singing and speaking, and his imitation of Zoltan Karpathy’s Hungarian accent in “You Did It” is genuinely funny.
 As Pickering, Nicholas Le Prevost is also fine, and his byplay with Pryce is delightful.
 But it’s difficult to enjoy these worthy performances, given the setting.
 This recording is sadly indicative of the destructive influence that producer Cameron Mackintosh has had on musical theater, both in terms of his productions of poorly written new shows and his ill-conceived revivals of classics. — M.P.

 MFLBroadway Cast, 2018 (Broadway Records) 4 out of 5 stars (4 / 5) Here’s the most satisfying — or, to put it another way, the least problematic — cast recording of My Fair Lady in many years.
-Lauren Ambrose made a largely well-received musical theater debut as Eliza in this Lincoln Center Theater production, her performance marred only by some odd physical mannerisms when singing and a tendency to lag behind the beat throughout her songs.
-That first issue obviously doesn’t mar the cast album, and the second one seems to have been addressed during the recording sessions, so Ambrose’s performance here is quite enjoyable overall.
-Harry Hadden-Paton brings a refreshingly youthful energy to the role of Higgins; he sings the notes written in the score, rather than declaiming the lyrics, far more often than any recorded Higgins before him, with the possible exception of Alec McCowan.
-This is not necessarily the wisest decision, because some of the actual melody lines for Higgins’ songs are rather uninteresting, but it does help Hadden-Paton to make his performance his own.
+Lauren Ambrose made a largely well-received musical theater debut as Eliza in this Lincoln Center Theater production, her performance marred only by some odd physical mannerisms and a tendency to lag behind the beat throughout her songs.
+That first issue obviously doesn’t mar the album, and the second one seems to have been addressed during the recording sessions, so Ambrose’s performance here is quite enjoyable overall.
+Harry Hadden-Paton brings a refreshingly youthful energy to the role of Higgins; he sings the notes written in the score, rather than declaiming the lyrics, more often than any recorded Higgins before him, with the possible exceptions of Jeremy Irons and Alec McCowan.
+This is not necessarily the wisest decision, because some of the melody lines for Higgins’ songs are rather uninteresting, but it does help Hadden-Paton to make his performance his own.
 Norbert Leo Butz has a fine time with Alfie Doolittle’s numbers, Jordan Donica as Freddy Eynsford-Hill sings “On the Street Where You Live” beautifully, and Allan Corduner as Pickering is charming in what little he has to do on the recording.
 A 29-piece orchestra plays sumptuously under Ted Sperling, and happily, there has been no pointless futzing around with the brilliant, original overture, as Sperling had previously done with the overture of The King and I for the LCT production and recording of that classic. — M.P.